The-Powder-Toy/tptmp/README.md

 ## Things to do

-- [ ] some sort of support for custom elements, maybe room-level element negotiation
 - [ ] add APIs to TPT in order to get rid of a few hideous hacks on the TPTMP side
 - [ ] smarter foul language filtering